DWI vs. DUI In Texas: Which One Are You Facing In Frisco?

 If you have been pulled over in North Texas after a night out, you likely saw the terms DUI and DWI used interchangeably.
 However, under State law, these are two distinct offenses with different legal thresholds, penalties, and long-term consequences.
 Understanding the difference between DWI and DUI in Texas is critical to your defense.

 Whether you are a college student home for the summer or a professional commuting through Collin County, an arrest for drunk driving can jeopardize your license, your career, and your freedom.
-This guide breaks down the complexities of DUI and DWI in Texas, helping you understand exactly what you are up against and how a Frisco DWI Lawyer can help you navigate the system.
+This guide breaks down the complexities of DUI and DWI in Texas, helping you understand exactly what you are up against and how a Frisco DWI Lawyer can help you work through the system.

-Table Of Content
+Table Of Contents

 ◆ The Fundamental Difference: DWI Vs. DUI Texas